-The main tample was rebuilt in 1533.
+The main temple was rebuilt in 1533.

-It is a temple located about 1.5 km west of Sanzen-in, and is on the west slope of the valley.
+Jakko-in is a temple located about 1.5 km west of Sanzen-in, and is on the west slope of the valley.

 In the late 12th century, this temple was used as the place where some noble women lived in a hermitage.

 The main temple was rebuilt around the early 17th century, but was destroyed by suspicious fire in 2000.

 Otonashi Falls (音無の滝)